MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/distribute-lob-apps-to-enterprises.md

----
+﻿---
 author: jnHs
 Description: You can publish line-of-business (LOB) apps directly to enterprises for volume acquisition via the Windows Store for Business, without making the apps broadly available in the Store.
-title: Distribute LOB apps to enterprises ms.assetid: 2050126E-CE49-4DE3-AC2B-A572AC895158 ms.author: wdg-dev-content ms.date: 02/08/2017
+title: Distribute LOB apps to enterprises ms.assetid: 2050126E-CE49-4DE3-AC2B-A572AC895158 ms.author: wdg-dev-content ms.date: 04/13/2017
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: windows 10, uwp
+keywords: windows 10, uwp, lob, line-of-business, enterprise apps, store for business
 ---

 # Distribute LOB apps to enterprises

-You can publish line-of-business (LOB) apps directly to enterprises for volume acquisition via the Windows Store for Business, without making the apps broadly available in the Store.
+You can publish line-of-business (LOB) apps directly to enterprises for volume acquisition via Microsoft Store for Business, without making the apps broadly available in the Store.

-> **Important**  At this time, only free apps can be distributed exclusively to enterprises via the Windows Store for Business.
+> **Important**  At this time, only free apps can be distributed exclusively to enterprises via Microsoft Store for Business.
 If you submit a paid app as LOB, it will not be available to the enterprise at this time.

 ## Setting up the enterprise association